brinktrade/guides/content/0_creating-first-intent/README.md

 ## Conclusion

 Congratulations!
 You've successfully created your first Brink Intent and submitted it as a Declaration.
-Your final code file should look something like this:
+Your final code file should look something like the code block below.

+For a full, runable script, please visit [`script.js` file in our public guides GitHub repo](https://github.com/brinktrade/guides/blob/main/content/0_creating-first-intent/script.js "script.js in public repo").

 ```typescript script.js
 const axios = require('axios')